Kompas TV: Regional stations

 Just hours before the launch of the channel in 2011, the Indonesian Broadcasting Commission announced that Kompas TV did not have a broadcasting license.
 In response, Kompas TV stated that the channel was merely a "content provider" and was not required to have a broadcast license because its content could be aired on regional and international channels.
 Kompas TV started its broadcast through local television networks in some Indonesian provinces.
 The local television networks initially featured 70% of local content and 30% of Kompas TV national programs, but the majority now air national programming.
+RBTV (Yogyakarta) is a notable exception, since it has resisted absorption into Kompas TV brand and is not under majority ownership by KG Media.

 Other Indonesian cities were expected to follow by establishing local stations that relay Kompas broadcasts.
 Since 9 September 2011, Kompas TV has been available through these pay television networks (but excluding local programs):